-In fall the leaves turn yellow.
-The withered leaves are perfect protection against the cold for insects, frog, toads and salamanders.
+In autumn the leaves turn yellow.
+The withered leaves are perfect protection against the cold for insects, frogs, toads and salamanders.
 So leave them during winter.
 In spring the new leaves will start growing.
 That is the time that I pull the old leaves away to make room for the new growth.
 Personally I prefer that to cutting.
 I find It easier and if you cut you may damage the new leaves.

 Characteristic: newly emerging every year

 Height: 16 inches (40 cm)